girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 # High Resolution Display using the Retina Imgae Concept

-The Apple has introduced a display called the "Retina Display" which is much better than our normal display such as picture element Per Inch(PPI) or Dots Per Inch(DPI).
+The Apple was introduced a display called the "Retina Display" which have much better than our normal display such as picture element Per Inch(PPI) or Dots Per Inch(DPI).
-This display has high resolution power and we can easily distinguish between normal and retina display because each display vary sizes and specifications.
+This display have high resolution power and we could easily distinguish between normal and retina display because each display vary sizes and specifications.

 ## Display Resolution

-The display resolution of the device such as laptop monitor,smart tv is that the variety of different pixels in every space that may be displayed.In digital mensuration, the display resolution run in pixels per inch (PPI).
+The display resolution of the device like laptop monitor,smart tv have the variety of different pixels in every space that may be displayed.In digital mensuration, the display resolution run in pixels per inch (PPI).

 There are two types of display resolution we can define :-